lisaweilguni/next-js-ecommerce-store/README.md

 Visit the deployed e-commerce store of _cycleria_ here: https://next-js-ecommerce-store.fly.dev/

-This project is part of a web development course.
-It is no actual company and no purchases can be made.
+This app is no actual company and no purchases can be made.
 The site is not responsive.

 ![image](https://user-images.githubusercontent.com/109659918/196051644-81f77c7d-f2ab-4190-95b5-1fdc6246ceee.png)